 An Endowed Scholarship begins as a donation or gift to the college.
 The endowment provides a permanent asset from which the college may provide financial support to students meeting certain established criteria.
 The endowment becomes a fund that is invested and managed by the college with the goal to grow the value of the fund so that in the future, the value of the award is not diminished by inflation.

 Endowed scholarships are awarded annually to qualifying students who meet the fund’s requirements.
 For example, stipulations for recipients can be based upon academic achievement, GPA, field of study or geographic area of origin.

 Federal Direct Subsidized Student Loans – These are need-based loans.
 The federal government pays the interest that accrues on the loan while you are enrolled in at least 6 credits and you won’t be charged any interest during your six-month grace period.
 Graduate students are not eligible for subsidized loan funds.

 Federal Direct Unsubsidized Student Loans – These are non-need based loans, and are available regardless of financial need; interest begins to accrue as soon as you receive your loan.
 Students may choose to pay the interest that accumulates or have it capitalized – meaning, the interest will be added to the principal amount of your loan and additional interest will be based upon the higher amount.
 Paying the interest as it accumulates will reduce the amount of interest that must be repaid.

-Repayment of both types of loans begins six months after graduation or if you fall below 6 credits.
+Repayment of both types of loans begins six months after graduation or after you fall below 6 credits.